Get Task & Purpose in your inbox

 Three months later he was taken off life support, leaving behind a wife and two children.
 Despite the alleged mistakes, his family was barred from suing due to Feres.
-By 2011, Witt’s case was submitted to the Supreme Court, but the chief justices refused to hear the case, declining without comment, Stars and Stripes reported in 2011.
+By 2011, Witt's case was submitted to the Supreme Court, but the court refused to hear it, declining without comment, Stars and Stripes reported in 2011.

 When Carmelo Rodriguez went to his initial physical prior to joining the Marines in 1997, his doctor noted a melanoma on his back, but allegedly never informed him.
 Ten years later Rodriguez died of skin cancer, shortly after speaking with a CBS News crew who came to interview him for a story on medical malpractice, the organization reported in January 2008 — two months after his death.

 By 2010, bills to overhaul the Feres Doctrine named for Rodriguez were introduced by both the House and Senate.
 The Senate measure died in the Judiciary Committee; the House measure was placed on the Union Calendar, and there it stayed.
 Neither were ever put to a vote.